minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 communities.

-For more details, see the current draft spec [2] and follow links there to file bug reports.
+For more details, see the current draft spec [2] and follow links there to try out demos or file bug reports.

 ## Additional thanks